Apple TV VPN: 5 Recommended Apps and Setup Instructions

 Wrapping Things Up

 For Apple TV devices, the most recommended choice is ExpressVPN and for good reason.
-The provider is the most highly compatible option with Apple TV due to its Smart DNS service.
+The provider offers high compatiblity with the TV, due to its exceptional router app and pre-configured routers.

-It can support fast speeds which are perfect for streaming HD content on big screen devices.
-ExpressVPN can also unblock virtually any streaming site and with its brilliant live chat support, the subscription price of $8.32/month seems justified.
+It delivers fast speeds on all servers, making it perfect for streaming HD content on big screen devices.
+ExpressVPN can also unblock virtually any streaming site.
+As such, the subscription price of $8.32/month seems justified.